 Large and small mandolins

 I built my first mandolin in the early 1970s.
 I based it on the citterns I’d been building for a couple of years; it was really a miniature cittern, with its relatively large body and rosewood back and sides.
-It was sometimes described as ‘being suitable for Celtic music’, which I disagreed with; I felt, and feel, it was suitable for many kinds of music.
+It was sometimes described as ‘being suitable for Celtic music’, which I disagreed with; I feel it is suitable for many kinds of music.

-Over the years I’ve added a smaller bodied mandolin and changed my standard body wood from rosewood to birdseye maple.
-Not only do I love the look of this wood, it gives a firm resonant sound that is a little closer to traditional mandolin sound, rather than sounding like a miniature cittern.
+Over the years I added a smaller bodied model and changed my standard body wood from rosewood to Birdseye maple, with a carved arched back.
+Not only do I love the look of this wood, it gives a firm resonant sound that is a little closer to traditional mandolin sound, rather than sounding more like a miniature cittern.